- cover model (use photoshop to remove backgrounds)

 Instructions:

 1. Select the layer you want to color from the layer palette.
-(Do NOT touch the bottom layer)

 2. Choose the desired color from the colors palette.